VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

   - jemoji            # this is a support for emoticons
   - jekyll-mentions   # this is a support for GitHub user's mentions by adding @ before their names

-... your settings ...
+# your settings ...
 ---
 {% endhighlight %}

-The tips provided by this post worked very well using [Kramdown][] and [Pygments][].
+The tips provided by this post worked very well using [Kramdown][] with [GFM][] and [Rouge][].
+It works fine when replacing `rouge` for `pygments` too.
 Other markdown and highlighters haven't been tested yet, but you are more than invited to give it a try and tell us if works or not! :smiley:

 Our build has been made by running `bundle exec jekyll serve --safe` on the command prompt, at the local root folder, as [recommended by GitHub][].
 Using the `--safe` mode allows you to build your site locally in the closest way that GitHub will do it, [avoiding building errors][] when uploading your files to GitHub.